 , Country Manager, CCH Tagetik

 What’s interesting about brand ecosystems is that they can serve as a multiplier for your brand strategy.
 They connect different companies through different touchpoints, building bonds that are not transactional but aspirational.
-This report is in fact the result of us activating our own brand ecosystem, sharing our experiences and resources for the benefit of a shared belief: B2B companies can become winning brands.
+Our B2B Branding Report is in fact the result of us activating our own brand ecosystem, sharing our experiences and resources for the benefit of a shared belief: B2B companies can become winning brands.